kepejas/github-repos/README.md

 export const token = 'your token here'
 ``

-Make sure your token has `repo` and `user` scopes in order to be able star or unstar a repo using this app.
+Make sure your token has `repo` and `user` scopes in order to be able to use this app.

 #### Tests